Erie Zoo: Facilities and attractions

 The Main Zoo Building was dedicated on August 7, 1930.
 The building was restored and modified in 1991 as a visitors' entrance to the zoo.
 It continues to incorporate an array of animal displays.

 The tiger exhibit, which opened in the summer of 2008, has a main exhibit area plus outdoor and indoor containment areas.
 In March 2008, a breeding pair of Siberian tigers joined Kumar, a white tiger who has been at the zoo since April 1994.
 An Amur leopard was transferred to the Philadelphia Zoo in the summer of 2006.

 The Children's Zoo, once called Pixieland, includes many exhibits, including animal shows in a nature theater, a playground, and a water garden.

 The adjoining JMC Ice Arena, named in honor of founding President of the Erie Zoological Society John M Cochran, is operated by the Erie Zoological Society.

 Mascots

 The zoo's mascots—Cool Bear and Perry the Penguin—appear annually at ZooBoo, the zoo's popular Halloween event, as well as at regional sporting events and other family activities.
 Cool Bear is friends with C. Wolf, of the Erie SeaWolves, as well as other local mascots.

 Zoo officials

 The zoo is operated through a board of directors headed by a president and chief executive officer.
 Other positions at the zoo include general curator, zoo director, and press spokesman.
 The following are some recent zoo officials.

-Chart sources

 In popular culture

 Comedian Mike Birbiglia once criticized the zoo as part of one of his stand-up comedy routines.